What is NSF approval?

 What are the main design points to look out for when purchasing new equipment that will be used directly with food substances?

-NSF and EHEDG approved products have already gone through a strict product evaluation by them to guarantee that the product has been correctly designed to meet all their design guidelines, making them safe to be used in a food prep area.
+NSF and EHEDG approved products have already gone through a strict product evaluation to guarantee the product has been correctly designed.
+They then will meet all their design guidelines, making them safe to be used in a food prep area.

 Products without any of these food safety approvals need to be inspected closely for food or bacteria traps where food can easily be pushed into or trapped either when in use or during the cleaning process.
 Any hard to get areas risk trapping food partials that can then grow bacteria.

-Another big consideration to look at is products with hard to clean areas, these can still be used but the clean down process will most likely take much longer to successfully get clean.
+Another consideration to look at is products with hard to clean areas.
+These can still be used but the clean down process will most likely take much longer to successfully get clean.
 This is a daily cost that can add up over time.